InfiniSynapse Complete Guide

 Which data analysis technique should a beginner start with?

-Start with descriptive analytics.
+Start with descriptive analytics — the safest entry among data analysis techniques.
 It answers the most common business questions (sales by region, monthly active users, conversion rate by channel) and requires only basic aggregation skills.
 Once you can confidently describe what is happening in your data, move to diagnostic analytics to start asking why.
 Predictive and prescriptive techniques add value later, but only on a foundation of clean descriptive work.

 How is AI changing the way we do data analysis in 2026?

-Methodology: The four-category framework follows the descriptive / diagnostic / predictive / prescriptive taxonomy used in standard analytics curricula and Gartner's analytics maturity model.
-Examples are scenario-based composites drawn from common patterns in e-commerce, SaaS, and operations practice.
+Methodology: The four-category framework for data analysis techniques follows the descriptive / diagnostic / predictive / prescriptive taxonomy used in standard analytics curricula and summarized in the Gartner analytics glossary and Wikipedia Analytics.
+Agent risk context: NIST AI RMF.

 Related guides